 Gonorrhoea is mainly transmitted through sexual contact.
 However, mothers infected with gonorrhoea can also transfer the disease to their children during delivery.
 If untreated, such children may develop a serious inflammation of the eyes, which can result in blindness.
 To prevent this, lapsis or silver nitrate used to be applied to the baby's eyes soon after birth.
 The treatment was discontinued in 1985, and is only used today if an inflammation of the eyes actually develops.

-: Gonorrhoea is directly contagious, usually by sexual intercourse.
+Causes and Symptoms: Gonorrhoea is directly contagious, usually by sexual intercourse.
 However, it can occasionally be conveyed by discharge on towels or clothing as well.

 In men, the disease manifests itself in the form of irritation of the urethra, scalding pain on passing urine, and a viscid, yellowish-white discharge.
 The lymph glands in the groin often become enlarged and may suppurate.
 The urine contains yellow threads of pus visible to the naked eye.
 When the disease continues for some time, inflammation in the neighboring organs may appear as for example the testicles, prostate gland, and the bladder being affected.
 At a still later stage, the inflammation of the urethra is apt to lead to formation of fibrous tissue around it.
 It eventually leads to its narrowing and also great difficulty in passing urine.
 The infection may spread to the various joints of the body and making them stiff.
 Occasionally, general septicaemia with inflammation of the heart valves and abscesses in various parts of the body may also set in.
 Gonorrhoea may also cause a severe form of conjunctivitis.
 In newly born children it may lead to total blindness.
 This condition is called ophthalmia neonatorum.